 1994-1995: ABO0103T (No Self-Programming)

-Chevrolet Camaro key fob battery – important information: How to replace, size, cost, and more.
+Chevrolet Camaro key battery – important information: How to replace, size, cost, and more.

 Watch a short video here: how to replace Chevrolet Camaro remote key fob’s battery, type of battery and more:

-Chevrolet Camaro key fob is battery operated.
+Chevrolet Camaro key fob and transponder flip key are battery operated.
 Every two years or so, or when the battery is low, you may need to change the key fob battery.
 Here is all the information you need.

 The type of battery you need is a CR-2032.
 The average price for these batteries is about $5.

 Also, you can find it at Home Depot, Walmart, AutoZone, etc.